diegonievesalvarado/cragscore/README.md

 #  CragScore

-CragScore is a front-end web application designed to help climbers discover and explore climbing gyms through clean page layout, structured content, and an intuitive user interface.
+CragScore is a front-end web application catered to the climbing community.
+It is meant to help climbers discover, explore, and rate climbing gyms no matter where you are in the world.

 This project focuses on **page layout, visual hierarchy, and responsive design**, using a card-based layout to present gym information clearly across devices.